WheteThunger/VehicleDecayProtection/README.md

 - Modular Cars: `0.1x` decay damage while under a roof
 - All Boats and Submarines: no decay damage while under a roof, if also in shallow water
 - Hot Air Balloons: no decay damage while under a roof
+- Snowmobiles and Tomahas: no decay damage while under a roof

 ## Permissions